About our programmes

-Red Balloon Learner Centres were established with the primary aim of providing a full-time education for children who have self-excluded from mainstream school because of severe bullying or other trauma.
+Red Balloon was established with the primary aim of providing a full-time education for children who have self-excluded from mainstream school because of severe bullying or other trauma.

 The aim is to raise their self-esteem, enable them to come to terms with what has happened and help them learn how to deal with difficult situations.
 Ultimately, we want to help students get back on an academic track so they can return to education or move on to college or work.